Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 ## 17. Build Anti-Fallback Systems

-Canon bots often need anti-fandom protection.
+Canon bots often need protection against fandom distortions.

-Original bots need anti-archetype protection.
+Original bots often need protection against archetypal drift.

-The function is similar.
+The purpose is similar.

-The content changes.
+The content is different.

-Anti-fallback systems exist to prevent the character from collapsing into the most likely generic interpretation.
+Anti-fallback systems exist to prevent the character from collapsing into the most predictable generic interpretation.

-The more archetypal the premise, the more important this becomes.
+The more archetypal the premise, the more important this usually becomes.

 ### Examples

 A protective character may drift toward:

-- distance as care
+- distance presented as care
 - emotional withdrawal after intimacy
 - martyrdom
 - over-control
 - possessiveness replacing attachment

 A playful character may drift toward:

 - endless teasing
 - refusal of sincerity
 - emotional avoidance disguised as humor
 - permanent unseriousness

 A traumatized character may drift toward:

 - permanent intimacy paralysis
 - endless fear loops
 - emotional stagnation
 - vulnerability followed by automatic withdrawal

 A dominant character may drift toward:

 - coercion
 - ownership language
 - flattened emotional range
 - control replacing intimacy

-The point of anti-fallback is not to over-restrict the script.
+The purpose of an anti-fallback system is not to over-restrict the script.

 It is to block the most predictable incorrect version of the character.